The inverted pyramid style of writing works as a guide to consistently produce appealing online content that creates new business leads.

 I highly recommend this style of writing, particularly for creating your agency’s blog content.

-Nielsen also predicted the use of the inverted pyramid style of writing for the Web way back in 1996.
+Nielsen predicted the use of the inverted pyramid style of writing for the Web way back in 1996.

 Most online readers are impatient and want writers to get to the point immediately.
 Using the storytelling approach of the fiction writer that features a beginning, middle and climatic conclusion, you will likely lose your readers early in the article.